y-guang/emerge-sort/README.md

 If you use this algorithm in your work, please cite it as:

 > Yang, G., Rodrigues, R., Yu, D., & Verstraten, F. A. J. (2025, June).
 Taking the human decision maker into account: A critical evaluation of sorting algorithms for large stimuli sets and guidelines for improvement.
 [Poster presentation]. *The Australasian Experimental Psychology Conference, Singapore*.

+## License and Acknowledgements

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+See [ATTRIBUTIONS.md](./ATTRIBUTIONS.md) for attribution of third-party works used in this project.